ryantaylor-cu/remote-access/_episodes/03-background.md

 When we do this it will launch command and immediately return us to the command prompt.
 The process for this job will show up when running the `top` command.

 Once the job is done, we will see its output the next time the shell displays its prompt.
-In the above example, we just pressed `Enter` after a few seconds, which displayed a new print as well as the job done message.
+In the above example, we just pressed `Enter` after a few seconds, which displayed a new prompt as well as the job done message.

 We can also see the shell's list of jobs by using the `jobs` command: